Evaluating GPT-4 with Vision on Detection of Radiological Findings on Chest Radiographs: Materials Methods

 \subsection{GPT-4 with Vision (GPT-4V)}

-GPT-4V (Oct.13th, 2023 version; OpenAI) was used.
-This version of GPT enables users to instruct GPT-4 to analyze image inputs.
+GPT-4V (Oct.13th, 2023 version; OpenAI) was used in this study\cite{OpenAI2023GPT4V}.
+GPT-4V is a version of GPT-4 that allows users to instruct the LLM to analyze image inputs.

-\subsection{Experimental setup}
+\subsection{Experimental Setup}

-To obtain the reference standard tables, GPT-4 was used to convert each free-text radiology report (Figure \ref{fig:example}a) into a table of radiological findings with the prompt shown in Figure \ref{fig:example}b.
-This table included the radiological findings, the corresponding ICD-10 diagnostic codes and their laterality, and detailed descriptions of the ICD codes (Figure \ref{fig:example}c).
+To obtain the reference standard tables, GPT-4 was used to convert each free-text radiology report (Fig \ref{fig:example}A) into a table of radiologic findings by using a textual prompt (Appendix \ref{sec:prompt}).
+This table includes the radiologic findings, the corresponding ICD-10 diagnostic codes, and their laterality, as well as detailed descriptions of the ICD codes (Table~S\ref{tab:reference}).
 Subsequently, each report was independently evaluated by three readers from a cohort of five board-certified radiologists and residents (H.O., P.K., C.W., J.K., G.S).
-Two of the readers were third-year radiology residents, and the remaining three are radiology attendings, each with over 15 years of experience.
-Their radiology subspecialties cover chest, ED/bone, neurology, and body imaging.
+Two of the readers were 3rd-year radiology residents and the remaining three are radiology attending physicians, each with over 15 years of experience.
+Their radiology subspecialties cover chest, emergency department, bone, neurology, and body imaging.
 All readers had access to the image views and reports but not to additional clinical or patient data.
-Both datasets, the National Institutes of Health (NIH) and the Medical Imaging and Data Resource Center (MIDRC), were comprehensively reviewed, with each dataset's 50 reports being examined by three reviewers to maintain consistency and objectivity in the evaluation process.
-Findings were only included in the final tables if they were observed by at least two of the three reviewers; conversely, findings were excluded if two or more reviewers did not identify them.
-The majority vote principle was employed to provide a clear consensus for the presence or absence of radiological findings and lead to the final reference-standard table.
+Both data sets, the National Institutes of Health (NIH) and the Medical Imaging and Data Resource Center (MIDRC), were comprehensively reviewed, with the 50 reports of each data set being examined by three readers to maintain consistency and objectivity in the evaluation process.
+Findings were only included in the final tables if they were observed by at least two of the three readers; conversely, findings were excluded if two or more readers did not identify them.
+The majority vote principle was employed to provide a clear consensus for the presence or absence of radiologic findings and lead to the final reference standard table for each radiograph.

-\subsubsection{Evaluating Performance in the zero-shot setting}
+\subsubsection{Evaluating Performance in the Zero-Shot Setting}